detfis/detfis.github.io/_posts/2017-03-04-hello-world.md

 I've got couple of years industry experience, I've seen projects succeed, I've seen projects failed, I've worked in good companies, I've worked in bad ones, I've used great technologies and crappy ones.
 All learned the hard way.

-I've got to the point where I feel the internal urge the share my knowledge and experience with others and to contribute to she space from I got so much in the past.
+I've got to the point where I feel the internal urge the share my knowledge and experience with others and to contribute to the community I got so much from in the past.

 **Lastly** - I needed final stimulus to get down to things and start acting.

 And I got one.
-This incentive was ["Daj sie poznać" ](http://devstyle.pl/daj-sie-poznac/) contest organized by Maciej Aniserowicz, owner of the awesome [DevStyle.pl](http://devstyle.pl) blog.
+This incentive was ["Daj sie poznać"](http://devstyle.pl/daj-sie-poznac/) contest organized by Maciej Aniserowicz, owner of the awesome [DevStyle.pl](http://devstyle.pl) blog.
 I committed to writing 2 technical posts per week for 12 weeks and working on open source project.
 It sounds to cool to pass up that opportunity.

 So, this is my _Hello World!_ post, there will be more so stay tuned!